-Location: Historic Walla Walla in the scenic southeastern corner of Washington, two-and-a-half hours from Spokane, four hours from Portland, and 4.5 hours from Seattle.
+Location: Historic Walla Walla in the scenic southeastern corner of Washington, 2.5 hours from Spokane, four hours from Portland, and 4.5 hours from Seattle.

 Enrollment: 1,541 students from 42 states, 2 US territories, and 25 countries.
 Approximately 67 percent of Whitman students live on campus.

 Faculty: 94 percent of tenure-track faculty hold the Ph.D. or other appropriate terminal degree in field.
 During recent years the faculty has garnered honors and fellowships from Battelle Research Institute, National Science Foundation, National Institutes of Health, Fulbright Fellowships, Hughes Medical Institute, PEW Foundation, and National Endowment for the Humanities and William and Flora Hewlett Foundation, among others.